 And my favourite PowerPoint slide in this deck? well, it has to be Slide 12.
 Because it’s a masterpiece of impenetrability.
 Such a fortress of obscurity of which Bin Laden would have been proud.
 Not that the Pentagon PowerPoint presentation suggested much hint of sound defences.

 I prefer a stump speech any day.
+Albeit, his 2012 election campaign speeches took some time to hit the mark.
 Reducing the context of everyday political debate to a Mitt Romney PowerPoint presentation misses the life and reality that is the democratic process.

 Let’s hope this health care development isn’t contagious.